Rafa Soares: Vitória Guimarães

 On 6 July 2018, Soares agreed to a contract at Vitória de Guimarães.
 On 31 January 2020, he joined SD Eibar of Spain's La Liga on an 18-month loan with the option to buy.

 After returning from the relegated Basque team, Soares scored his first Vitória goal on 21 November 2021, as a substitute in a 3–2 defeat at neighbours Moreirense F.C. in the fourth round of the Taça de Portugal.

 PAOK

 In June 2022, Soares signed a three-year deal with Super League Greece club PAOK FC.
 He totalled 33 games in his first season, finishing runner-up in the domestic cup.

 Soares scored his first league goal on 25 November 2023, closing the 5–0 home win over Panserraikos FC.
 He added another in a 3–0 victory against PAS Lamia 1964, claiming the national championship alongside his compatriots André Ricardo and Vieirinha.

+Later career

+On 2 September 2024, Soares agreed to a two-year contract at F.C.
+Famalicão.
+He made 28 appearances in his debut campaign, but lost his place to Angolan international Pedro Bondo midway through 2025–26 only to regain it again.

+Soares signed a two-year deal with fellow top-division side C.F.
+Estrela da Amadora on 22 July 2026.

+International career

+Soares earned 72 caps for Portugal at youth level.
+He made his debut for the under-21 side on 13 November 2014, in a 3–1 friendly defeat against England.